seapoe1809/Health_server/README.md

 1. weight/ bp/ glucose/ water tracker
 2. IBS module- tracks your dietary and bowel habits; AI FODMAP engine; exercises to manage your IBS; know your IBS
 3. Immunization passport- to track and keep record of your immunizations; AI travel advisor; travel map
+4. Anxiety-OCD module*New - Simply understandable chapters and techniques to manage anxiety
+5. Strep Module*New - Simply understandable chapters and self management/care tips in regards to Strep throat or impetigo
-4. Tailscale to allow remote access
+5. Tailscale to allow remote access
-5. Portal to share your encrypted zipped health docs securely
+6. Portal to share your encrypted zipped health docs securely
-6. Remote docker container manager
+7. Remote docker container manager
-7. A portal for you to be able to download your information from local health providers.
+8. A portal for you to be able to download your information from local health providers.
 It isnt exhaustive.

 **Bookmark to your device iphone:**
 =====================================